FelixDJC/GRADATE/README.md

 [![visitors][visitors-img]][adgc-url]

-An official source code for paper 《Graph Anomaly Detection via Multi-Scale Contrastive Learning Networks with Augmented View》, accepted by AAAI 2023.
+An official source code for paper &laquo;Graph Anomaly Detection via Multi-Scale Contrastive Learning Networks with Augmented View&raquo;, accepted by AAAI 2023.
 Any communications or issues are welcomed.
 Please contact jingcan_duan@163.com.
 If you find this repository useful to your research or work, it is really appreciate to star this repository. :heart:

 -------------